quadrimegistus/predetermination/README.md

 [Predetermination Concept Overview](https://github.com/quadrimegistus/predetermination/blob/main/Predetermination%20Concept%20Overview.txt)

-This file explains in non-programatic language the proof of concept and the overview of the irrefutable premise - how to successfully demonstrate Predetermination by deriving foreknowledge of winning lottery numbers utilizing the Algorithm of Babel (also called the Library of Babel).
+This file explains in non-programatic language the proof of concept and the overview of the irrefutable premise; which is how to successfully demonstrate Predetermination by deriving foreknowledge of winning lottery numbers utilizing the Algorithm of Babel (also called the Library of Babel).

 # Algorithm of Babel

-The Algorithm of Babel is a Language Distribution Algorithm that demonstrates the total configurations of language is finite.
+The Algorithm of Babel is a Language Distribution Algorithm that demonstrates the total configurations of language is finite: 10^5000 possible configurations.

 [Algorithm / Library of Babel 3rd Party Explanation](https://www.youtube.com/watch?v=GDrBIKOR01c&t=1024s)

-This 3rd Party YouTube video provides a decent high level explanation of the Algorithm / Library of Babel for the unitiated.
+This 3rd Party YouTube video provides a decent high level explanation of the Algorithm / Library of Babel for the unitiated, though the core concept appears to have been referenced in mythology many times across history:

 [Library of Babel](https://libraryofbabel.info/)